 Craft engaging headlines, but make sure they’re also representative of the subsequent body text.
 An effective headline immediately breaks through the clutter and compels the audience to read further.

 Provide proper context.
-We know that Terrace chairs are iconic, “Jump Around” is a timeless tradition, and Bascom Hill is a tiring trek, but someone who has never visited campus may not know what those things are or why he or she should care.
+We know that Terrace chairs are iconic, “Jump Around” is a timeless tradition, and Bascom Hill is a tiring trek, but people who have never visited campus may not know what those things are or why they should care.
 Words and visuals should complement each other to provide necessary context and evoke positive feelings.

 As with any brand, differentiation is the key.
 Highlight aspects of UW–Madison that make us different.
 Consider calling upon academic rankings, enrollment numbers, renowned research findings, notable alumni, popular campus destinations, and similar points of pride.
 Here’s just a start: Vitamin A. Vitamin B. Embryonic stem cells.
 Lake Mendota.
 Wisconsin Idea.
 Sifting and Winnowing.
 Pink flamingos.
 Lady of the Lake.
 Abe.
 Bascom Hill.
 State Street.
 The Capitol.
 Camp Randall.